Frenzie/nimbler/docs/docs.md

-# Fuzzy Windows Documentation
+# Nimbler Documentation

-Fuzzy Windows is a window switcher for GTK.
-It can be activated via a hotkey, upon which it shows you a list of open windows.
-You can find your relevant window quickly using *fuzzy searching*, similar to what you find in Sublime Text 2.
+Nimbler is a window switcher for GTK.
+It can be activated with a hotkey, upon which it shows you a list of open windows ordered by workspace.
+You can switch quickly to the desired window using the shortcut displayed in front of the window.
+Workspaces can be activated using `F1` through `F12`.
+The list of windows also allows clicking and navigation with the arrow keys.

 ![Fuzzy Windows](images/fw.png)

-To quit Fuzzy Windows, hit `Alt+F4`.
+To quit Nimbler, hit `Alt+F4`.

 ## Feature Enhancements & Bugs